TinyViM: Frequency Decoupling for Tiny Hybrid Vision Mamba: Conclusion

 \section{Conclusion}

 Motivated by Mamba's ability to achieve global context modeling based on linear complexity, we construct a tiny and efficient hybrid vision Mamba TinyViM by combining the mobile-friendly convolution and Mamba in this paper.
 In contrast to previous vision Mamba efforts that simply modify scan paths in the image domain, whose performance could not compete with Convolution or Transformer based models with similar scale, TinyViM attempts to build a lightweight backbone from a frequency decoupling perspective.
 Specifically, we verify that the Mamba block mainly models low-frequency information in a Convolution-Mamba hybrid architecture after spectral analysis and quantitative experiments.
 To this end, we design a frequency decoupling strategy to preserve the high-frequency information and improve the low-frequency modeling efficiency of Mamba.
 In particular, we introduce a frequency ramp inception to weigh the different strengths of the low-frequency and high-frequency components at different stages of the model, so as to help the model achieve a better balance between accuracy and efficiency.
 Extensive experiments have shown that TinyViM outperforms other Convolution, Transformer and Mamba-based models.
-In particular, TinyViM achieves $2\times$ higher throughput compared to other Mamba models, which guarantees the value of TinyViM in real-time applications.
-In future work, we plan to use it as a lightweight backbone to replace the image encoder in SAM to explore the potential of vision Mamba in multi-modal scenarios.
+In future work, we plan to apply it as a lightweight backbone to replace the image encoder in SAM to explore the potential of vision Mamba in multi-modal scenarios.

 {

 }

 \maketitlesupplementary